mrbrianevans/ch-guide/docs/bulk-data/officers.md

 - company record
 - trailer record

-The tail record can be used to validate the correct number of rows were read.
 The header record says what date the data was captured.
+Person records have details about the officers of a company, such as name, date of birth and appointment date.
 Company records only provide company name, status and the number of officers.
+The trailer record can be used to validate the correct number of rows were read.

+More details about each of the record types can be found in [officers/record types](./officers/recordTypes.md).

 ## Officers update file